watchly/docs/docs/data-shippers/logstash.md

 - Ouput stage: shifts the event it to Axiom.

 The input and output stages are required elements whereas the filter element is an optional

+### Installation

+Visit the [Packetbeat download page](https://www.elastic.co/downloads/beats/packetbeat) to install Packetbeat on your system.